DinaliAssylbek/CPU-Pong/README.md

 ### Overview

 This project implements a CPU that follows the CR-16 instruction set architecture.
+The CPU is designed as part of a larger project to create the classic Pong game for CS 3710 at the University of Utah.

 The CPU operates with the following key specifications:

 Clock Frequency: 50 Hz